Heritage Community Christian School (Brockville, Ontario): Extracurricular activities

 The school has a music program, including choir and music theory.

-The school is also involved in other programs including: robotics competition, service projects, historical fair, and track and field.
+The school is also involved in other programs including: robotics competition, service projects, historical fair, local and regional soccer/volleyball competitions and track and field.

 Location

 The school is located about a 20 minute drive from downtown Brockville, Ontario in a small settlement named New Dublin, Ontario.
 The school is near the geographic middle of Leeds and Grenville.

 Associations

 HCCS is a member of Edvance Christian School Association.

+HCHS is a member of the Leeds Grenville Secondary School Sports Association and the Ontario Christian Secondary School Athletic Association (Associate Member).